Jbrigham-Trinity/nextgenlanguages/README.md

 # nextgenlanguages
-Example julia code for matrix operations
+Example julia code for matrix operations \n
-Spring 2024 CSCI 3394
+Spring 2024 CSCI 3394 \n
-Brough to you by Dr. Mark Lewis™
+Brought to you by Dr. Mark Lewis™